geerlingguy/ansible-role-pip/README.md

         version: "1.2.3"
       - name: awscli
         version: "1.11.91"

+      # Or pass extra arguments to the command
+      - name: setuptools
+        extra_args: "--upgrade"

       # Or specify bare packages to get the latest release.
       - docker
       - awscli